- August 7, 2019

 - Category: Blog Posts, Business coaching, Business plans, Finance & accounting, Finance & accounting, Franchising, Innovation

 - Place a reasonable price on your business.
-Samsung inflated figure either turns off or slows down potential buyers, rely on your business broker to help you arrive at the best ‘’win-win” price.
+An inflated figure either turns off or slows down potential buyers, rely on your business broker to help you arrive at the best ‘’win-win” price.

-- Carry on ‘’business as usual”.
-Don’t become so obsessed with the transaction that your attention wavers from day today demands – affecting sales, costs comma and prophets.
-Since the selling process could take as long as a year comma the buyer needs to keep seeing a healthy busy business.
+- Carry on ‘business as usual’.
+Don’t become so obsessed with the transaction that your attention wavers from day today demands – affecting sales, costs, and profits.
+Since the selling process could take as long as a year, the buyer needs to keep seeing a healthy business.

 - Engage experts to ensure confidentiality.
 A breach of confidentiality surrounding the sale of a business can change the course of the transaction.
 Expert intermediaries can channel the process and the parties involved to keep the sale within safely silent bounds.

 - Prepare for the sale well in advance.
 Be sure your records are complete for at least several years and do all pertinent legal or accounting ‘’house cleaning’’ … as well is a little sprucing up of the plant, office, or shop.

 - Anticipate information the potential buyer will want.
 In order to obtain financing, the buyer will need valuation appraisals of assets, as well as information to satisfy environmental and other regulations.

 - Achieve leverage through buyer competition.
 This can be tricky.
 You would be wise to let your business broker, if you have one, create a competitive situation with buyers, as a third party, to position you better in the deal.